Celgene profit beats forecasts as Revlimid delivers

 Celgene said it expects full-year Revlimid sales to rise about 18 percent to between $3.75 and $3.8 billion.
 It previously forecast $3.75 billion to $3.85 billion.

-Shares of Celgene were up 22 cents, or 0.3 percent at $74.28 in midday trading on the Nasdaq.
+Shares of Celgene were up 0.7 percent to $74.60 in late morning trading on the Nasdaq, in line with gains for the NYSARC Biotech Index .BTK.

-(Additional reporting By Bill Berkrot in New York; Editing by Gerald E. McCormick, John Wallace, Tim Dobbyn and Gunna Dickson)
+(Reporting By Ransdell Pierson in New York; Editing by Gerald E. McCormick, John Wallace and Tim Dobbyn)